Buick Century Starting And Light Problems

 I not sure if that is how a starter works or not but I am not able to get the car started.
 This is an intermittent problem.
 Any suggestions on where to look for possible solutions for my Buick would be appreciated.
 Thanks.

 Yes, the purple wires should give power when trying to crank the engine over.
-If it does but the starter does not engage and crank, then the starter is bad, or the large red cable on the starter has a bad connection.
-If there is NOT power on it, then possible causes are a bad neutral safety switch, bad ignition switch or a wiring probem between these and the starter.
+If it does but the starter does not engage and crank the engine, then the starter is bad, or the large red cable on the starter has a bad connection.
+If there is NOT power on the purple wire then possible causes are a bad neutral safety switch, bad ignition switch or a wiring probem between these and the starter.